baegopooh/immich-native/README.md

 ## Done!

-Your Immich installation should be running at 3001 port, listening from localhost (127.0.0.1).
+Your Immich installation should be running at 3001 port.

 Immich will additionally use localhost's 3002 and 3003 ports.